oTVISHAo/cancer-clinical-trials-analysis/README.md

 The project focuses on understanding clinical trial phase, enrollment, recruitment status, funding, sponsors, and participant age groups.

+## Data Workflow

+ClinicalTrials.gov Data
+→ Data Sampling
+→ Data Profiling
+→ Data Cleaning
+→ Exploratory Analysis
+→ Dashboard Development

+The original dataset contained 13,440 records.
+A randomized sample of 400 records was selected for analysis.

+The data was profiled before cleaning to identify missing values, categorical inconsistencies, and fields containing multiple values.

+The cleaned dataset was then analyzed using pivot tables, descriptive statistics, and visualizations in Google Sheets.

 ## Tools

 - Google Sheets